hiral-cloud-evangelist/BOT/README.md

-# BOT
+## Azure Bot Active

+Azure BOT with Azure AD Sign in and LUIS capabilities that provides late coming member list and allow admin to auto deduct leave or send intimation via email as per action taken.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

-1. At first step, when you connect to Time officer Bot in skype channel, BOT would represent SignIn Card.
+At first step, BOT would represent SignIn Card.
+Login with Azure AD user account, on sucessfully login you can access BOT functionality.

 # Code to show Signin card "BasicLuisDialog"

   #region Login

         public async Task<string> UserInfo(string Token)